wesley-pribadi/tp/docs/UserGuide.md

 Format: `exportview [f/FILE_NAME]`

-* The exported CSV file contains the students shown in the current view.
+* The exported CSV file contains the students shown in the current session overview.
 * If no file name is provided, TAA will write to `[JAR file location]/view-export.csv`.
 * If a file name is provided, TAA will write to `[JAR file location]/[FILE_NAME]`